Amazon Web Services main image

 Share

-A common question for AWS newcomers is – what does Amazon AWS stand for?
+So, what does Amazon AWS stand for?
 AWS means Amazon Web Services.
-This is a global corporation providing various cloud services to organizations, institutions, and companies of all sizes worldwide – from small local bakeries to Netflix and even NASA.
+This is a global corporation.
+It provides cloud services to organizations, institutions and companies worldwide.
+They have diverse clients, from small local bakeries to Netflix and even NASA.

 What is AWS?